Risk Management

 Crisis Management

-In preparation for crises beyond assumed scenarios of management and site-risk management, as well as instances where on-site handling is challenging, a standing Crisis Management Committee chaired by the officer responsible for crisis management was established as a permanent body.
+In preparation for crises beyond assumed scenarios of management and site-risk management, or situations that sites will have difficulty in handling alone, the Crisis Management Committee, chaired by the officer responsible for crisis management, was established as a permanent body.
 The committee works toward the sharing of crisis information, the formulation and improvement of proactive measures, and the maintenance and strengthening of crisis management functions through drills.
-It also deliberates on initial response to emergencies, and transition into Group-wide response headquarters which takes appropriate actions and provides support based on the level of crisis.
-The president has ultimate responsibility for crisis management as a whole.
+It also deliberates on the initial response to emergencies and the transition to the Group-wide response headquarters, which takes appropriate actions and provides support based on the level of crisis.
+The President is ultimately responsible for crisis management and oversees the overall management of such matters.

 Future Initiatives

-In FY2024, we identify two priority initiatives: “improving the effectiveness of risk mitigation measures and crisis management systems through internal audits and self-inspections” and identifying and responding to cybersecurity risks.
+In FY2025, we identified two priority initiatives: “improving the effectiveness of risk mitigation measures and crisis management systems through internal audits and self-inspections,” and “identifying and responding to cybersecurity risks.”